CVVisualPSETeam/Dokumente/implementierung/codingstandards.md

 * Template-Arguments use PascalCase
 * getters are often better named without ‘get’: foo.data() instead of foo.getData()
 * If there are setters (which is often a sign of bad design) the getters should however be named getFoo()
+* Namespaces should be named lowercase and not longer than five characters (three or four is better)
+* All namespaces should be sub-namespaces of cvv: cvv::impl, cvv::util, …
+* All our include-guards will be named like this: CVVISUAL\_FILENAME\_HPP

 Technical
 ---------